A dancing tribute to filmmaker Norman McLaren

 City walls as dance floors

-We Can Dance is a large-scale collective choreography inviting the public to take over the streets through dance.
-In this imitation game, participants are transformed into giant dancers parading along building facades.
+We Can Dance is a large-scale collective choreographic exercise inviting the public to take over the streets through dance.
+Following each other in a vast imitation game, participants become giant dancers parading along building facades.

 Touring Installation Since 2019

 Singapore International Festival of Arts (SIFA)

 A shipping container is transformed into a recording studio.
 A first participant follows an original choreography, a second follows that first participant’s imitation of the choreography, and so on.
 The dances are projected in a sequence on a nearby building facade.
 Seats are provided for everybody to enjoy the mesmerizing show.